The program for insect food quality

 Fasopro, the shea-tree caterpillars manufacturer achieved the Entotrust certification.
 Based in Burkina Faso, with the mission to create a source of income for rural women involved in the seasonal collection, thus allowing the availability of this tasty and nutritious food all the year.
 The products and processes, from collection to packaging, have showed to be safe and highly sustainable.

 Millenary tradition encounters new food habits

 Merci Mercado achieved the ENTOTRUST certification for food safety and sustainability.
 The wild collection of seasonal grasshoppers respects insect lifecycle, and allows local population to gain a fair extra income.
 A responsible product that truly matches tradition, nutritional richness and taste.
-Check the video interview with the co-founder.
+Check the co-founder video >

 Credits: Nahabi V. and Laurence H. mercimercado.com

 Prevention through insects

 Eating insects may be recommended for cancer prevention.
 An Italian study demonstrated that insects contain high concentrations of antioxidants.
 Prof Mauro Serafini reports that "in the future, we might adapt dietary regimens for insect rearing in order to increase their antioxidant content”.

 Credits: University of Teramo, M.S., all rights reserved.

 2019 starts with safe & sustainable MOLITOR